GEMS-sensing/DFM_-_Haar/README.md

 # System Assembly

+- Before Assembly: Conformal coat board using the protections described above
-- Remove jam nut from connector on Haar board assembly (if still in place)
+1. Remove jam nut from connector on Haar board assembly (if still in place)
-- Finger tighten Haar board assembly into larger end of 3D printed body
+2. Finger tighten Haar board assembly into larger end of 3D printed body
-- Finger tighten GoreTex vent into smaller end of 3D printed body
+3. Finger tighten GoreTex vent into smaller end of 3D printed body